Notes on Writing

 by Rudy Rucker

-Most of the files linked to by this page are in the Adobe Acrobat *.PDF format.
+Many of the files linked to by this page are in the Adobe Acrobat *.PDF format.

 As of 2013, many browsers, including Firefox, Safari, and Chrome, have a built-in ability to open PDF files for reading online.
+If Safari has trouble opening your PDF files, see this how-to.

 For viewing PDFs in Internet Explorer online, or for downloading and reading PDFs offline, you may need to download the free Adobe Reader.